VulcanJS/Vulcan/README.md

 #### Customizable Packages

-These are the packages that you might need to customize to tweak your app's layout, design, and behavior.
-You can either clone these packages and modify them directly, or *extend* their contents (see the [Customizing Components](#customizing-components) section.)
+These are the packages that you might commonly need to customize or replace to tweak your app's layout, design, and behavior.
+You can either clone these packages and modify them directly, or *extend* their contents (see the [Customizing Components](#customizing-components) section.), but you should **not** modify them directly.

 | Name | Description |
 | --- | --- |